limeprint/docdoku-plm-docker/README.md

 ## Local alias

-DocDokuPLM needs https, to make it work on your localhost, add an alias.

-On linux, add to your `/etc/hosts` file
+Add to your `/etc/hosts` file (requires sudo privileges)

 	127.0.0.1	docdokuplm.local

-## platform-ctl

-`platform-ctl` is a command wrapper that aims to ease build, deployment and starting/stopping the whole software stack.

-Run `platform-ctl help` to list all commands

-### Init and start the platform
+## Pull the source code

 First step is to clone the repositories and to create the base images.
 This may take a while, let's have a coffee break.

 You can clone with ssh or https (default).

 	./platform-ctl init-repo ssh

-	./platform-ctl build-images
+## Build images

 Make sure to checkout the branches you want to work with

     cd volumes/src/<project>
     git checkout <some_branch>

-Then it's time to package some artifacts
+Then it's time to build the images

-    ./platform-ctl build-artifacts
+    ./platform-ctl build-images

 Start the platform

 	./platform-ctl up

-Deploy the artifacts

-	./platform-ctl deploy

 Launch your browser once artifacts are all deployed

-	./platform-ctl browser dev
+	./platform-ctl browser

-### Logging and monitoring
+## Logging and monitoring

 Get platform health